Dr Ekaterini Klepousniotou

 - Position: Associate Professor in Cognitive Neuroscience & Neuropsychology

-- Areas of expertise: language processing; figurative language; lexical ambiguity; homonymy; polysemy; hemispheric differences; language development; bilingualism; language disorders; ageing; stroke; EEG; tDCS; fMRI
+- Areas of expertise: language; processing; figurative; lexical ambiguity; homonymy; polysemy; hemispheric differences; development; bilingualism; disorders; ageing; stroke; EEG; tDCS; fMRI; cognitive neuroscience

 - Email: E.Klepousniotou@leeds.ac.uk